sasajo/polyapi-java/packages/client/README.md

 });
 ```

-Webhook handlers have their context and function alias.
+Webhook handlers have their context and function name.
 To remove a handler call the returned function:
 ```
 const unregister = poly.myWebhookContext.paymentReceieved(event => {
   // handle event